gsoules/MkDocs/digital-archive/docs/index.md

 Follow these steps to login to the Digital Archive:

--   Go to the site and click the `Login` link located in the site's footer as shown below
+-   Go to the site and click the `Login` link located at the lower right on every page

 ![login link](index-1.jpg)